-complimented him (Mr. M.) caressed him by patting with her hand, and said, "Are you happy?
+complimented him (Mr. M) careased him by patting with her hand, and said, "Are you happy?
 The rest of the family are here.
 Father is too weak to show himself.
 Good night."
 Mr. Babcock's name was now announced by his elder son, Prosser, and was fully recognized by Mr. B. Prosser said, "Father, mother did wrong, but was not responsible.
 Go back father, try and forbear.
-I am happy; would not come back if I could."
-Samuel, the younger son now appeared, Prosser remaining and began to weep, which brought tears from the aged father's eyes, when Samuel said, "Father, don't weep.
+I am happy; would not come back if I could.'
+Samuel, the younger son now appeared, l'rosser remaining and began to weep, which brought tears from the aged father's, eyes, when Samuel said, "Father, don't weep.
 I am in a fine place.
-I enjoy my associates splendidly.
+I enjoy my associates plemidly.
 Father, better go home; mother will do better.
 Be a good man.
 We will do all we can to help you on through the journey of life.
 Good night, good night, father."
 My name was now called by Mrs. Mott.
 On approaching the aperture I met with a spirit, a Chinaman, full, strong, and active.
 He exclaimed, "Hap-dah, hap-dah," many times, his general movements indicating that of begging.
 I asked Mrs. Mott if she comprehended his language, and was informed that he wanted a half dollar.
 He seemed determined to have one, but as I didn't have it for him, he disappeared.
-His general features were very like Chinaman.
-Gen. Bledsoe now appeared, a a Chinaman.
+His general features were very like a Chinaman.
 Gen. Bledsoe now appeared, a fine looking man.
 All present saw him, when he disappeared.
-Maggie, my first wife now came, beautiful as ever, and sald, "Good evening, Joseph, I have been home; the family are all well.
+Maggie, my first wife now came, beautiful as ever, and said, "Good evening, Joseph, I have been home; the family are all well.
 Tommie is not at home.
 Oh! our little baby, Joseph."
 I replied, "Maggie, do you mean Lilly?"
 "No." "Do you mean little Alice?"
 "Yes."
-I rejoined, "Why Maggie, Alice is Mattie's (my last wife) baby."
-Ittle Alice?"
-'Yes."
-I rejoined, "Why Maggie, Alice is Mattie's (my last wife) baby."
+I rejoined, "Why Maggie, Alice is Mattle's (my last wife) baby."
 She replied, "Oh!
-Joseph, we are charitable here, all babies are ours."
+Joseph, we are charitable here, all bables are ours."
 She then patted me on the forehead with her hand and said, "Father is here."
 Little Mary (my daughter) now came forward, saying, "Papa, dear papa, Hiram is here."
-Hiram (my son) now appeared and I remarked as on former occasion. peared and I remarked as on former occasion, "Isithis my little Hiram?"
+Hiram (my son) now appeared and I remarked as on former occasion, "Isthis my little Hiram?"
 "Yes, papa, but I'm a large man now.
 I am often with you, papa.
 Good night."
-Little Mary again appeared and said, "Papa, tell my sisters and brother Tommia to have all the part of the said to the said. mie to be good to you.
+Little Mary again appeared and said, "Papa, tell my sisters and brother Tom-mie to be good to you.
 Good night."
+Magmie to be good to you.
+Good night."
 Mag-gie reappeared and said, "Oh!
 Joseph, I am so happy to see you."
 She then kissed me on the cheek very naturally.
-My daughter came and stood by a moment when each said.
-"Good by," and disappeared.
-The words, "Take eare of our little angel," were whispered behind the curtain.
+My daughter came and stood by a moment when each said, "Good by," and disappeared.
+The words, "Take care of our little angel," were whispered behind the curtain.
 I think it was Mat-tie's voice.
 Seance closed as usual.